Santa Anita Park: Course attributes

+Proposed redevelopment

+In 2000, the racetrack was named to America's "Most Endangered Historic Places" list.

 In 2006, there was a proposal to close Santa Anita Park and use its location as the site of a new retail/entertainment complex.
 The Arcadia City Council approved a plan In April 2007 to develop an 830,000 square foot commercial, retail, and office complex in the south parking area, where the barracks that housed interned Japanese Americans during World War II are located.
 The proposal planned to tear down the South Ticket Gate and the 1938 Saddling Barn, and to install a simulcast facility in the center of the historic grandstand.
 In April 2008, a plan was approved to use large parts of the existing track parking lot to construct a mall, the "Shops at Santa Anita".

 As of May 2011, the plans to build another mall next to Santa Anita Park were abandoned.
-Protests against the project by the Westfield group, owner of the adjacent Westfield Santa Anita Mall (built in 1974 on the site of the old barns and training track), and the bankruptcy of Magna International, owner of Santa Anita Park, were a factor in the decision.
+Protests against the project by the Westfield Group, owner of the adjacent Westfield Santa Anita mall (built in 1974 on the site of the old barns and training track), and the bankruptcy of Magna International, owner of Santa Anita Park, were a factor in the decision.

 TV personalities

-TVG, which acquired Horse Racing TV (HRTV) in 2015, is a 24-hour television based multimedia network dedicated to horse racing which features racing action from many of the sport's greatest racetracks around the world.
-TVG broadcasts live from Santa Anita Park.
+TVG, acquired Horse Racing TV (HRTV) in 2015, broadcasting from Santa Anita Park.

 Talents from HRTV are now employed by TVG Network or XBTV (Xpressbet TV).
 Santa Anita talent now host the simulcast feed.

 Expert American television personality commentators employed by HRTV: